What is a good NBN upload speed?

 A poor or unstable Wi-Fi connection can slow down your connection significantly.
 Old or outdated hardware may be unable to process signals properly.

-How to improve upload speed
+How can I improve my upload speed?

 If you're experiencing slow upload speeds and want some in-depth advice, you can check out our guide to fixing slow NBN speeds.
 These are some quick tips for you to try: